camikazegreen/interview/README.md

     projects[ua_google_tag][download][branch] = UADIGITAL-184
     projects[ua_google_tag][download][url] = file:///home/tobiashume/gitwork/ua_google_tag/.git

-The path to your work will always refer to the hidden Git directory within your working directory, so will always end in `/.git`.
+The paths to your changes will always refer to the hidden Git directory within your working directories, so will always end in `/.git`.
+After the edits are complete, commit your UA Quickstart changes, but unlike your other commits working on the issue you don't have to be too careful about the commit message, since this will not be preserved anywhere in the long term.

+    git commit -a -m 'Refer to local files, not Bitbucket.'

 ### 8. Build UA Quickstart